spwalgren/Student-Budget-Tracker/Sprint4.md

 - Functionality added to incorporate a transaction index and cycle index to better track which cycle of the budget it is currently on
 #### UpdateBudget()
 - Functionality added to update the category, cycle index, and transaction index added to the budget
+### backend/transactions.go
+#### CreateTransaction()
+- Functionality added to create a budget cycle tracking system along with the created transaction
+#### UpdateTransaction()
+- Functionality added to update the cycle period associated with a transaction.